Page Reviewed / Updated - February 10, 2021

 Cost of Care Calculator

-In Washington, as of 2019, the average monthly cost of assisted living is $5,135.
-However, the average monthly cost ranges from $4,000 on the low end to $5,750 on the high end, based on one’s geographic location.
-The most expensive assisted living found in Washington is in the areas of Kennewick, Bremerton, and Seattle, with the average monthly cost between $5,550 and $5,750.
-In contrast, the areas with the least expensive assisted living are Bellingham, Spokane, Wenatchee, and Olympia.
-Here, the average monthly cost ranges from $4,000 to $4,250, which is well below the statewide average of $5,135.
+In Washington, as of 2021, per Genworth’s 2020 Cost of Care Survey, the average monthly cost of assisted living is $5,750 statewide.
+However, the average monthly cost ranges from $3,800 on the low end to $6,750 on the high end, based on one’s geographic location.
+The most expensive assisted living found in Washington is in the areas of Mount Vernon and Seattle, with the average monthly cost between $5,850 and $6,750.
+In contrast, the area with the least expensive assisted living is Walla Walla, with an average cost of $3,800 / month.
+The areas of Bellingham, Spokane, Yakima, Longview, Kennewick, Olympia, and Bremerton also offer very affordable assisted living at an average cost of $4,738 / month - $5,138 / month.

-Elderly individuals with Alzheimer’s disease, or a related dementia, who require a higher level of care and security, are able to do so via Memory Care units.
+Elderly individuals with Alzheimer’s disease or a related dementia who require a higher level of care and security are able to do so via Memory Care units.
 These units, sometimes referred to as Alzheimer’s care, are frequently located in assisted living facilities.
-On average, these types of units cost approximately $1,027 / month to $1,540 / month more than does traditional assisted living.
+On average, these types of units cost approximately $950 / month to $1,687 / month more than does traditional assisted living.

-As with assisted living in Washington, the cost of in-home, non-medical care ranges widely.
-Throughout the state, as of 2019, the hourly cost ranges from $20.00 on the low end to $31.95 on the high end.
-That said, the average statwide hourly cost is $28.00.
-The most costly in-home care is found in the areas of Seattle, Mount Vernon, and Olympia, with the average hourly cost between $29.00 and $31.95.
-On the flip side, the most affordable in-home care is found in Bellingham, Kennewick, and Yakima, with the average hourly cost ranging between $20.00 and $25.00.
+As with assisted living in Washington, the cost of in-home, non-medical care ranges, although not as widely.
+According to the 2020 Genworth Cost of Care Survey, as of 2021, the hourly cost ranges from $28.95 on the low end to $34.98 on the high end.
+That said, the average statewide hourly cost is $31.16.
+The costliest in-home care is found in the areas of Seattle, Mount Vernon, Bellingham, and Bremerton, with the average hourly cost between $32.50 and $34.98.
+In contrast, the most affordable in-home care is found in Wenatchee, Walla Walla, Longview, and Yakima, with the average hourly cost ranging between $28.95 and $30.52.

 In-home health care services, which provides limited medical assistance, is also available.
-This type of care is provided by a health care professional, and on average, costs the same statewide as does in-home, non-medical care.
+This type of care is provided by a health care professional, and on average, costs $.50 more per hour statewide as does in-home, non-medical care.

 Like both assisted living and in-home care, the cost of adult day care ranges greatly across the state.
-As of 2019, the statewide average for adult day care is $65 / day, with the average on the low end at $03 / day and the average on the high end at $160 / day.
-The areas with the most expensive average of adult day care ($108 - $160 / day) are Longview, Mount Vernon, and Olympia.
-In contrast, the areas with the most affordable adult day care ($40 - $60 /day) are Kennewick, Spokane, Walla Walla, and Yakima.
+As of 2021, Genworth’s Cost of Care Survey 2020 indicates that the statewide average cost for adult day care is $100 / day, with the average on the low end at $62 / day and the average on the high end at $168 / day.
+The areas with the most expensive average cost of adult day care ($128 - $168 / day) are Longview, Mount Vernon, and Olympia.
+The areas with the most affordable adult day care ($62 - $78 /day) are Kennewick and Yakima.

 Medicaid Programs & Waivers

 Medicaid, which is jointly administered by the federal government and each of the states, is a health insurance program for low-income individuals in the United States.
 The federal government sets basic parameters for the program, and each state is able to set its own rules within the given parameter.
 In Washington, the state Medicaid program is referred to as Washington Apple Health, or Apple Health, for short.
-Make note, every state’s Medicaid program will cover the cost of nursing home care for seniors and disabled persons who require this type of care and meet eligibility requirements.
+In Washington, as with all the other states, the Medicaid program will cover the cost of nursing home care for seniors and disabled persons who require this type of care and meet eligibility requirements.

 1. In Washington, the Medicaid Personal Care (MPC) Program is part of the state Medicaid plan.
 This program offers elderly and disabled individuals assistance with activities of daily living, such as bathing, mobility, and toileting.
 Assistance can be provided in one’s personal home, a residential community, an adult family home, or in an assisted living facility.
 This program allows for consumer-direction, meaning an individual can choose their own caregiver, including family members.
 Make note, as of the summer of 2015, this state Medicaid program has been mostly replaced by the Community First Choice Option.
 However, one major difference between the two programs is that MPC does not require an institutional level of care need.
 Click here for more information about the MPC Program.